-Under this alternative, depletion of local water supplied during O&M of the proposed Tule Wind Project would not change and would, therefore, be considered less than significant (Class III).
+Under this alternative, depletion of local water supplied during O&M of the proposed Tule Wind Project would not change and would, therefore, be considered not adverse under NEPA and less than significant under CEQA (Class III).

 Impact HYD-5: Impacts associated with this alternative would be reduced due to the reduced number of turbines, but would remain as described in Section D.12.3.3 for the other portions of the proposed Tule Wind Project.
-Impacts would therefore be adverse and would be mitigated with implementation of Mitigation Measure HYD-4.
+Impacts would therefore be adverse but mitigated under NEPA.-and would be mitigated with implementation of Mitigation Measure HYD-4 has been provided.
 For this alternative, under CEQA, impacts would remain significant but would be mitigated to a less-than-significant level (Class II).

 Impact HYD-6: Impacts associated with this alternative would be reduced due to the reduced number of turbines, as there are ephemeral drainages in the project area near these turbines that would not be impacted.
 However, impacts would remain as described in Section D.12.3.3 for the other portions of the proposed Tule Wind Project.
-Impacts would be adverse and would be mitigated to less than significant with Mitigation Measures HYD-1, HYD-6, BIO-1a through BIO-1d, BIO-1f, and BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS).
+Impacts would be adverse but mitigated under NEPA. and would be mitigated to less than significant with Mitigation Measures HYD-1, HYD-6, BIO-1a through BIO-1d, BIO-1f, and BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS) have been provided.
 For this alternative, under CEQA, impacts would remain significant but would be mitigated to a less-than-significant level (Class II).

 Impact HYD-7: Impacts associated with this alternative would be reduced due to the reduced number of turbines, but would remain as described in Section D.12.3.3 for the other portions of the proposed Tule Wind Project.
-Impacts would be adverse and would be mitigated with implementation of Mitigation Measures HAZ-5a and HAZ-5b.
+Impacts would be adverse but mitigated under NEPA.-and would be mitigated with implementation of Mitigation Measures HAZ-5a and HAZ-5b have been provided.
 For this alternative, under CEQA, impacts would remain significant but would be mitigated to a less-than-significant level (Class II).

 Impact HYD-8: Impacts associated with this alternative would be the same as described in Section D.12.3.3 for the proposed Tule Wind Project.
-Impacts would not be adverse and under CEQA would be less than significant (Class III).
+Impacts would not be adverse under NEPA and under CEQA would be less than significant (Class III).